 There were the usual craft vendors, non-profits and issue advocates:

+but these were surrounded by small growers and bakers.
 Our bounty consisted of artisan cheeses from Westbrook (a Tuscan curd & harvaati-like cheese), fresh flowers that filled three vases when we got home; hand-crafted granola; a delicious long, slendor 3-cheese baguett;

 and vegetables! fresh snap peas, swiss chard, onions, new potatoes, fabulous red red red beets.